rhomobile/rhoconnect-java/README.md

 ### Updating Your Servlet XML Configuration File

 Update your servlet xml configuration file to include rhoconnect-java metadata: the packages, converters, and beans.
-In the RhoconnectJavaSample, this code is in comments in the src/main/webapp/WEB-INF/spring-servlet.xml file.
+In the RhoconnectJavaSample, th following code is added to src/main/webapp/WEB-INF/spring-servlet.xml file.

     :::xml
     <!-- rhoconnect-java plugin packages -->